jruwaard/aph_ema_handbook/docs/datamanagement.md

 collection systems (i.e., survey data, EMA data, and actigraphy data) are stored in the 'data/raw"-directory', in separate sub-directories per data type.

-In 'data/raw/survey', we find two files: 1) 'sur_t0_2018_05_01.csv', containing the results of demographic questionnaire and the PHQ-9 pre-test, and 2) and 'sur_t1_2018_05_01.csv', containing the results of the PHQ-9 post-test.
+In 'data/raw/survey', we find two files: 1) 'sur_t0_2018_06_10.csv',
+containing the results of the demographic questionnaire and the PHQ-9 pre-test, and 2) and 'sur_t1_2018_06_10.csv', containing the results of the PHQ-9 post-test.
 In exports of such survey systems, data from all participants are typically stored in one file per assessment moment.
 Note how the export date is added to the files, to make sure that future updates are only used in the analysis when explicitly noted.

-In 'data/raw/ema', we find one file: 'ema_2018_05_01.csv', containing the results of the EMA mood measurements of all participants, exported from the back-office of the EMA platform.
+In 'data/raw/ema', we find one file: 'ema_2018_06_10.csv', containing the results of the EMA mood measurements of all participants, exported from the back-office of the EMA platform.

-Finally, in 'data/raw/actigraphy', we see a series of '.bin' files: binary data files that were exported from, e.g., GENEActiv smart watches, that were worn by the participants.
-Actigraphy data are high-volume data: these files are typically large (500MB is no exception).
+Finally, in 'data/raw/actigraphy', we see two '.bin' files: binary data files that were exported from, e.g., GENEActiv smart watches, that were worn by two participants.
+Unlike the survey and EMA mood data, each data file in this directory contains data of one participant.
+Actigraphy data are high-volume
+data: these files are typically large (500MB is no exception).
 By using the '.bin' format, in which data are compressed, disk space is saved (in uncompressed format, data in a single .bin file can amount up to 2 GB).
-Unlike the survey and EMA mood data, each data file in this directory contains data of one participant.
-In this case, there are even two files for one participant ('APC009'), perhaps because this participant started the study with a faulty device, which was swapped during the study.

 In 'data/raw', a final very important file is 'key_file.csv'.
 This file is important because it ties all the data together.
 It contains the unique